Financial-Times/dotcom-page-kit/contribution.md

 The applications in the `examples/` folder are all used as integration tests which are always run on CI.
 You can run the integration tests locally using the `npm test:examples` command.
 Integration tests may use [Supertest] or [Puppeteer].

+Components are rendered in tests using [Enzyme] with specific assertions provided by the [enzyme-matchers] library for Jest.

 Code style is enforced with Prettier and non-compliant code should be automatically formatted when committing.

 We have implemented [ESLint] to statically analyse code for problems.